 The variable portion of compensation is based on the fixed compensation for the previous year.
-For 2012, the target variable portion is equal to 100% of the annual base compensation.
-70% of the target variable portion is linked to the financial performance of the Group and 30% is linked to the achievement of individual objectives.
+In accordance with Article 23.2.3 of the AFEP-MEDEF Code, the variable portion of the compensation is subject to precise and predetermined objectives.
+For 2013, the target variable portion is equal to 100% of the annual base compensation.
+70% of the target variable portion is linked to the financial performance of the Group (quantitative criteria) and 30% is linked to the achievement of individual objectives (qualitative criteria).
 These objectives are directly linked to Technip's strategy and cannot be disclosed for confidentiality reasons.